Broadcast and The Focus Group Investigate Witch Cults of the Radio Age

 Broadcast and the Focus Group Investigate Witch Cults of the Radio Age is a collaboration album by Broadcast and the Focus Group, released by Warp on 27 October 2009.
+It was the last Broadcast album released in Trish Keenan's lifetime, who died in January 2011.

 Background

 Musician, graphic designer and Ghost Box Records co-founder Julian House (artist behind the Focus Group) had collaborated previously on artwork and packaging by British indie electronic group Broadcast.
-Their shared sources of inspiration—1960s BBC soundtrack music, pulp science fiction, Europop, occult texts and jazz—led to this, their first album-length musical collaboration.
+Their shared sources of inspiration—1960s BBC soundtrack music, pulp science fiction, occult texts and jazz—led to this, their first album-length musical collaboration.